AlgoMaster Logo

 Understanding the Problem

-The key question is: do we treat this as a generic tree problem (ignoring the BST property) and use a hash set, or do we exploit the BST's sorted order for a two-pointer solution?
-Both work, and each teaches something different.
+So we can either treat this as a generic tree problem and use a hash set, or exploit the BST's sorted order with two pointers.
+Both run in O(n) time and differ in their space use.

 Key Constraints: